“70 million Americans do not qualify for government or not for profit programs but can’t afford expensive retirement communities or 24 x 7 care.”*

 What makes HomesRenewed different?
 We focus on single family homes and consumers who have their own resources to invest but need incentives to take action.

-HomesRenewed is leading the drive for smart, cost-effective policy that reduces the cost of updating homes, helping our existing housing meet the needs of a modern lifespan and helping more older Americans age in the home of their choice safely and economically with dignity.
+HomesRenewed is leading the research for smart, cost-effective policy that reduces the cost of updating homes, helping our existing housing meet the needs of a modern lifespan and helping more older Americans age in the home of their choice safely and economically with dignity.

 *Forbes’ article, Aging in Place Needs Out of the Box Thinking, January 2017